Attack on the Boar's Head: 39th Division

+Raids and counter-raids

+The German troops opposite XI Corps were not passive and on 26 May, the 39th Division was raided.
+On 29 May, German raiders got into the 39th Division lines, killed two soldiers and induced several others to cast away their rifles.
+From 23 June to 14 July, XI Corps conducted 14 raids with mixed results.
 On 13 June, troops from the 2/4th Royal Berkshire Regiment (2/4th Berkshire) rehearsed a raid on the Ferme du Bois area in the afternoon and after a bombardment, attacked at 11:15 p.m.
 The raiders found that most of the German wire was uncut and only a small group got into the German front trench.
 The raiders returned to the British lines having suffered 38 casualties, more than a third of the party.
-On 29 May, German raiders got into the 39th Division lines, killed two soldiers and induced several others to cast away their rifles.
 An attack was planned by the 39th Division for the 12th and 13th (Southdowns) battalions of the Royal Sussex Regiment, part of the 116th Southdowns Brigade to occupy the Boar's Head, a salient in the German front line.
+On the night of 20/21 June, a party of 32 men of A Company, 2/5th Gloucestershire Regiment crossed no man's land to identify units opposite.
+The British wire was found to be insufficiently cut, the troops were caught by German machine-gun fire in the bottlenecks and were forced back with many casualties.

 Attack

-The preliminary bombardment and wire cutting by the British guns commenced on the afternoon of 29 June and was reported to have been successful.
-The final bombardment commenced shortly before 3:00 a.m. including smoke shells and the 12th and 13th battalions attacked shortly afterwards at about 3:30 a.m., the 11th Battalion providing carrying parties.
+The preliminary destructive bombardment and the wire cutting by the British artillery commenced on the afternoon of 29 June.
+The bombardments were reported to have been successful and the final bombardment commenced shortly before 3:00 a.m. including smoke shells.
+The 12th and 13th battalions attacked shortly afterwards at about 3:30 a.m., the 11th Battalion providing carrying parties.
 The British guns lifted their fire off the German front trench to the support line as the infantry crossed no man's land and German machine-gunners inflicted many casualties.
 The 13th Battalion survivors got into the German front line trench and then advanced to the second trench, encountering more massed machine-gun fire but captured the trench.

 Several German counter-attacks were repulsed and after about half an hour, the raiders withdrew because of a shortage of ammunition and increasing casualties.
 The 12th Battalion was obstructed by uncut wire but returned to the German front line and held it for a short time before withdrawing.
-German defensive tactics included shelling their own trenches where the British had gained a foothold.
+German defensive tactics included shelling their trenches where the British had gained a foothold.
 On 6 July, the 2nd/1st Battalion, Oxfordshire and Buckinghamshire Light Infantry (OBLI) near Ferme du Bois found that men of the Royal Sussex were still straggling back over no man's land.